I couldn’t resist copying this bit of whimsy from an online magazine. It’s not just a cute

 2 papaya seeds

-Place pear cut side down on flat serving platter, about third of way up from bottom.
-Arrange 3 rows of grape halves around it, with stem ends facing toward pear.
-Place blueberries in gaps between grapes, between first and second row of grapes, then second and third row.
+Place pear cut side down on flat serving platter.
+Arrange 3 rows of grape halves around pear, with stem ends facing toward it.
+Place blueberries in gaps between first and second row of grapes, then second and third row.

 Cut small triangle from papaya and place near top of pear to create a beak.
 Cut 2 thin strips from papaya slice.
 Carve out and discard triangle from one end of each strip to create bird legs.
 Arrange legs at bottom of pear.
-Using toothpick, poke 2 small indentations above nose and push in papaya seeds to create eyes.
+Using toothpick, poke 2 small indentations above nose, then push in papaya seeds to create eyes.

-- Choose a shapely pear, preferably with a blush for more colour contrast.
+Shopping Cart: Choose a shapely pear, preferably with a blush for more contrast.
 Use evenly sized blueberries and grapes.
 Avoid overly large grapes – they don’t fit well.